 Good Web Design Matters for Search Engine Optimization (SEO)

-Although content is king when it comes to ranking high in organic search, the king can’t get along without his trusted court.
+Although content is king in ranking high in organic search, the king can’t get along without his trusted court.
 Good web design can be a high-ranking court official in the SEO kingdom.

-A typical Internet user types something in to the search box and your business comes up in the search engine.
+A typical Internet user types something into the search box and your business comes up in the search engine.
 The user clicks on the page and is taken to your site.
 What does the user do once he or she arrives?
 This is not only an important question for you.
-It’s an important question for the engineers at Google, Bing, and Yahoo.
+It’s an important question for Google, Bing, and Yahoo engineers.

-If, on the other hand, Google directs the web user to your site and the user, unimpressed by the site’s design, clicks away immediately, Google assumes that the website ranking is not correct.
+If, on the other hand, Google directs the web user to your site and the user, unimpressed by the site’s design, clicks away immediately, Google assumes that the website ranking is incorrect.
 That’s bad for business.

 When attempting to improve website design, begin with the home page.
-This is the first thing most individuals see when they come to your site.
+This is the first thing most individuals see when they visit your site.
 In addition to providing value, your home page should contain elements of good web design.
-Let’s review basic elements of web design to help you evaluate your website’s home page.
+Let’s review basic aspects of web design to help you evaluate your website’s home page.

 - Branding.
 This includes, but is not limited to, a company logo and additional graphic elements.

 - Graphic Media.
-Give visitors something memorable to see–a video, image, infographic.
+Give visitors something memorable to see–a video, image, or infographic.

 - Easy Navigation.
 Provide an easy-to-find and easy-to-use search menu.
 Depending on the size of your site, searches should be organized in multiple ways.